hotpeppersec/cloudlab/docs/_source/test-lab.rst

 .. include:: global.rst

 ============
-The Test Lab
+The Cloud Lab
 ============

 .. image:: ../images/milky-way-984050_1920.jpg
    :align: center

 We've reached the point where it's time to assemble all our functional blocks into a proper lab in the cloud.

 *******************
 Lab Network Diagram